Indeedelight12345/Explorative_analysis_/README.md

 ### Explorative  analysis
 - Explorative analysis  it involved exploring the data to gain more insight and answer some key question in the dataset
 -  pandas for manupulation and filling missing data with the median
--  seaborn for visualization  and drwing of graph
+-  seaborn for visualization  and drawing of graph

  ### Result/ Findings